 - Resort chicken coop from Urban Northern Coops

-If you’re local to Seattle, here were some resources that were incredibly helpful:
+If you’re local to Seattle, here were some resources that were incredibly helpful for our One Room Challenge as well:

 The chickens encourage you to check out the reveals from the other designers participating in One Room Challenge, too: